006.jpg

 The rest of the park is sown with an herb-rich grass mix, contributing to biodiversity.
 Sheep graze here.
 Branderwal is integrated into the surrounding agricultural landscape with a green embankment planted with a flower-rich herb mixture.

-The solar panels are mounted on a patented modular support structure about 2 meters high.
 The bifacial panels allow some sunlight to pass through.
 The space between the structures also allows for even distribution of air and water into the soil.